 - Keeping them in an encrypted hard drive

-Single software I know I have everywhere and/or easy to access is GNU Privacy Guard (GPG).
+One software I know I have everywhere and/or is easy to access is GNU Privacy Guard (GPG).
 GPG is a complete and free implementation of the OpenPGP standard and is widely being used.

 So GPG is a wondeful choice.
 However, AES (Advanced Encryption Standard) is also a very good encryption standard and is very strong.
 Many websites, such as mine, use HTTPS (Hypertext Transfer Protocol Secure) which is basically AES and is very secure.

 So I also should consider that.
 One way of using AES for encryption is to use a proprietary program which I refuse to use.
 Another way is to use OpenSSL which is a software library for applications that secures communications over computer networks against eavesdropping or need to identify the party at the other end.